This post is sponsored by OXO and California Olive Ranch, brands I know and love. All opinions, however, are my own.

 I used both red and green leaf lettuce for this spring salad.
 I love the color contrast of the red leaf lettuce and green leaf lettuce, and think that their flavor and texture go great with the other salad components.

-Just roughly chop up the salad greens and then rinse them well and give them a spin in the OXO Salad Spinner until they are totally dry (the spinner stops instantly with the touch of the button).
+Just roughly chop up the salad greens and then rinse them well and give them a spin in a salad spinner until they are totally dry.
 Then I just remove the basket from my salad spinner and use the bowl for serving.

 Top the lettuce with sliced strawberries, thinly shaved fennel, sliced red onion, crumbled goat cheese, and candied walnuts.
 It has a great balance of sweet and savory, crunchy and creamy soft (thanks to the crumbled goat cheese), and loads of flavor in the form of the fresh strawberry balsamic dressing.